ndrarmstrong/web/portfolio/academics/index.markdown

 ## Courses Not Allowed to be Engineering

-Engineering also carries the curious requirement that a certain number of courses *must not be* engineering, in order to "broaden our horizons".
+Engineering also carries the curious requirement that a certain number of courses *must not be* engineering, in order to "broaden our horizons".
 Since that was the intent, I decided to take it to the limit, taking a course in the history of Christianity, one in macroeconomics, one in information technology in society, one in public speaking, and one about the music used in movies.